-Annually on 11th of November, the Netherlands celebrate St. Martin’s Day (Sint-Maarten).
+Every year on the 11th of November, the Netherlands celebrates St. Martin’s Day (Sint-Maarten).
 St. Martin’s Day is an old harvest festival that is celebrated in many European countries and precedes the fasting period of Advent.
 It is named after St. Martin of Tours, a revered European saint who was known for his kindness to strangers.
 St. Martin was known as a friend of the children and patron of the poor.
 This holiday originated in France, then spread to the Low Countries, the British Isles, Germany, Scandinavia, and Eastern Europe.

 Historically, the feast of Saint Martin was marked by a meal of roast goose which was shared with the homeless.
 The poor children celebrated the last remnants of the summer harvest with candlelit processions, during which the adults would give them nuts and candy as a final treat before the darkest days of winter.
 The modern celebration is for children to go door to door – especially to homes with a front light on or some sort of light decorations – with lanterns, typically made from paper or large, hollowed-out beets and sing Sint Maarten songs in exchange for candy.
 What probably started as a custom that let poor children beg for alms during the difficult winter times has become a fun holiday.

 Dutch children create decorated paper lanterns and wander around the streets in small groups singing songs and reciting poems.
 Traditionally, the children’s lanterns were made of hollowed out turnips or sugar beets dangling on a string tied to a stick.
 These lantern processions are known as keuvelen or ruusbuzen.
 In the Limburg province of the Netherlands, the processions sometimes end at a bonfire, called a vreugdevuur or troshoop.